Zatom1/Betting-on-coin-flips/README.md

 $$\displaystyle \lim_{N \to \infty} (f)$$

 You get the answer to the initial question, and experimental confirmation of our initial statement that the expression approaches W/L.

+# File descriptions
+## SimulationCoinFlip.js
+This program runs individual simulations of the question using random chance to determine coin flip results.
+It runs each simulation 10 coin flips at a time, (which can be modified in code to run more slowly/quickly) and graphs the amount of money at each point in the simulation over time.
+The graph scales according to how many iterations have occured and the current $ value, so it can look quite chaotic at times.
+## coinFlipJS.js, coinFlipRust.rs
+These are javascript and rust versions of the exact same program.
+These programs iteratively, deterministically calculate the solution to the set of summations outlined above.
+These are not incredibly optimized programs, so they will take a bit of time when making the 5 billion comparisons required to solve this problem.
+Not sure why, but the javascript program is much faster than the rust one- usually around 17 seconds v.s. ~80 seconds.